WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 Oliver was met in the hanger room by a third boarder in green power armor.
 Facemask closed with internal air recirculating, and dropped his own grenade of poison gas.

 With the key rooms of the enemy ship secured, SCVsUnion leisurely dismantled the rest of the enemy with his ship's weapons.
 This was a victory he wanted to savor.
+&nbsp;

 SCVsUnion was the last to board the enemy ship.
 The enemy crew had been dispatched and the ship was floating sideways at a weird angle, slowly tilting upwards.
 Blackened and stripped from the inside out.
 Little more than a husk of the powerful warship it had once been.

 SCVsUnion stepped onto the enemy bridge and placed his gauntlet on the console.

-> "I have redeemed you, my fallen crew.
+"I have redeemed you, my fallen crew.
 I cannot restore your lives.
 May I reclaim your honor."

 It was a sobering victory.